beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 When a request to create a new `UserEntity` is received, we first attempt to reserve the email address using the`UniqueEmailEntity`.
 If it's not already in use, we proceed to create the `UserEntity`.
 Once the `UserEntity` has been created, the `UniqueEmailEntity` is marked as CONFIRMED.
 If the email address is already in use, the request to create the `UserEntity` will fail.

-To achieve this behaviour, we will implement two Kalix Actions that will subscribe to events and state changes from the `UserEntity` and `UniqueEmailEntity` respectively and react to them.
+To achieve this behaviour, we will implement two Kalix Actions that will subscribe to and react to events and state changes from the `UserEntity` and `UniqueEmailEntity` respectively.
 The Actions will be responsible for converging the system to a consistent state.
-The components will react to the facts happening in the system in an autonomous way, much like performers in a choreographed dance.
-Hence, the name **Choreography Saga**.
+The components will react autonomously to what is happening in the system, in a similar way to the performers in a choreographed dance.
+Hence the name **Choreography Saga**.

 ### Successful Scenario